vaab/gitchangelog/README.rst

    :alt: Test coverage

-Use your commit log to make beautifull and configurable changelog file.
+Use your commit log to make beautiful and configurable changelog file.

 Feature